-If you take fire safety seriously and are involved in weekend motorsports with your rig, the Lifeline USA 2.25-Litre fire suppression system might be the perfect off road fire extinguisher for you.
+If you take fire safety seriously and are involved in weekend motorsports with your rig, the Lifeline USA 4.0-Litre fire suppression system might be the perfect off road fire extinguisher for you.
 Light, compact, environmentally compatible and equipped with a generously sized tank, it’s designed for permanent mounting inside of a vehicle.
-Included are special plumbing provisions and nozzles designed to automatically direct the foam fire suppressant to 2 individual locations.
+Included are special plumbing provisions designed to automatically disperse the foam fire suppressant to the 8 supplied nozzles that you place in your desired locations.
 All of this combines to make it one of the best fire extinguishers you can buy.